purescript/documentation/language/Differences-from-Haskell.md

 ### Default members

-At the moment it is not possible to declare default member implementations for type classes.
+At the moment, it is not possible to declare default member implementations for type classes.
 This may change in the future.

 ### Type class hierarchies